+CHAPTER 24

-CHAPTER 24 Is the World Itself an Interior Reality?
+Is the Inanimate World an Interior Reality?

-In the earlier parts of this book, while learning about organisms and their evolution, we found it necessary to use terms such as agency, purposive, intentional, end-directed, and telos-realizing.
-We saw that every animal's life is the spinning of a wise and thoughtful narrative (however unconscious), more like a story than an aimless sequence of physical interactions.
-Things happen for a reason.
-The meaning of an activity rather than its immediate causal interactions - its higher-level organization rather than its physical lawfulness - is our most reliable guide to what will happen next and where things are going.
-We found ourselves recognizing how the living organism acts by giving continual expression to an interior way of being, where the idea of interiority is quite foreign to our usual conception of a mindless world.
+In the earlier parts of this book, while learning about organisms and their evolution, we found it necessary to use terms such as agency, purposive, intentional, end-directed, and telosrealizing.
+We saw that every animal's life is the spinning of a wise and thoughtful narrative (however unconscious), more like a striving or a pursuit of interests or a satisfaction of needs than a mindless chain of causes.
+Things happen for a reason, where "reason" encompasses all the potential significances we may find in the telling of a story.
+The meaning of an activity rather than its "mechanistic" causal interactions - its higher-level organization and direction rather than its physical lawfulness - is our most reliably predictive guide to what will happen next.
+We found ourselves recognizing how the living organism acts by giving continual, directed expression to its own interior way of being, where the idea of interiority is quite foreign to our usual scientific conception of a world that can be understood without reference to sentience, will, or mind-like qualities.

-But how much further can we push this notion of interiority?
-The question may arise, perhaps not forcefully but at least at the edge of our minds, when we consider that, throughout almost all of human history, our ancestors believed they lived in a universe of beings rather than things.
-The world itself was alive with interiority.
+But how far dare we push this notion of interiority?
+The question may arise, perhaps not forcefully but at least at the edge of our minds, when we consider that, throughout almost all human history, our ancestors believed they lived in a cosmos alive with spirits of every sort, a cosmos expressing inner being rather in the manner we experience a human face as the expression of a person - or, in our present vocabulary, a cosmos alive with interiority.